EndPointCorp/end-point-blog/2025/03/client-mining.md

 ### Keeping Clients Engaged
 After acquiring a client, build a strong relationship by understanding their business needs.
 Proactively suggest solutions that benefit them.
 Monitor trade news and publications that align with the clients business.
-You should already be tracking relevant updates based on the industry, because you aquired this client by knowing their needs..right?
+You should already be tracking relevant updates based on the industry, because you aquired this client by knowing their needs.. right?
-Remember, the reason clients need consultants is to help them in areas they may not be familiar with, or even recognize.
+Remember, one reason clients need consultants is to help them in areas they may not be familiar with, or even recognize.
 Don't always wait for the client to request development work.
 Conversely, try to only recommend development that you know will prove fruitful.
 The reason for this is that if you start a project based on a targeted idea, that part of the project will be successful and very likely the client will request addtional features.
-Where as if you propose a far ranging project, it can be much harder to exhibit success.
+Where as if you propose a far ranging project, it can be much harder to clearly demonstrate success.
+So don't always try to sell "everything" at once.
+Deliver something solid, and it will provide its own growth potential

 ### Regular Communication
 - Stay in touch without being repetitive.